 Ephesians 6:10-18 is a very familiar passage of Scripture – the Armor of God.
 You might even know the name of every piece of Armor – the belt of truth, breastplate of righteousness, shoes of the gospel of peace, shield of faith, helmet of salvation, and the sword of the Word.
 It ends with and exhortation to prayer.
+The shoes of the gospel of peace are in important part of our armor.

 “Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace;”